vivekrk44/crazyflie_custom_firmware/README.md

 #This is a special custom crazyflie firmware created and built by me

 The changes are
 1. There are multiple options for controllers.
-Setting the nl_controller t0
+Setting the nl_controller to
 	a.
 0 - Normal PIC Controller
 	b.
 1 - Non Linear Controller described here - http://www.math.ucsd.edu/~mleok/pdf/LeLeMc2011_nrtc.pdf
 	c.
 2 - A BackStepping Controller described here - http://dar.aucegypt.edu/bitstream/handle/10526/3965/Heba_ElKholy_Thesis_S2014.pdf?sequence=1